OpenSWE1R/swe1r-re/RE:-Models.md

   //FIXME: ???
   sub_446C20(a3, a4);

-  // Add model to cache
+  // Add texture to cache
   dword_E93860[a2] = a3;

   // Keep track of some special textures?